 Beagles have been a well-loved dog breed since their beginning.
 They are hounds with an incredible sense of smell.
 Beagles were made even more famous by the beloved cartoon dog in “Charlie Brown” movies.

 With the deep roots of the new hybrid dog, it is easy to see why he was an instant star.

 That face!
 And...those ears!
 The mix of Pug and Beagle is most apparent in his cute little face that is usually a tan shade but can be another color.
 He typically has the Pug black mask and the wrinkly forehead too.
 His ears are long and floppy like a Beagle.
 It is not unusual for a Puggle to have a slight puppy look for the majority of his life.

-Puggles vary greatly in size as many hybrid dogs do.
+The Puggle varies greatly in size as most dogs made through crossbreeding.
 Mature adults range anywhere between 15 and 40 pounds and stand from 8 to 15 inches at the shoulder.
 Their faces may sport a snout that is short and somewhat squashed in like the Pug side or longer like the Beagle parent.

-Puggles generally have short hair.
+The Puggle generally has short hair.
 Their colors and patterns of their coats can differ as well.
 Black, tan, and fawn are the predominant coloring.
 Patterns on their coat may be found in those same colors and much of the coat characteristics depend on the parent breed they most take after.

 It is recommended to provide food that is specifically formulated to your Puggle’s needs.
 Puggles vary a lot in size so you will want to go by the size of your particular dog and also talk to your veterinarian.
 It is important to feed him a high-quality dog food that is suitable for his size which may be small all the way up to medium.